Analysis | What legal ground do Republican governors have to push back on vaccine mandates?

 Today, arguably more modern laws and institutions apply to vaccine mandates.
 The Labor Department’s Occupational Safety and Health Administration handles workplace safety, and it has the legal authority to mandate vaccines to keep workers safe, says Barbara McQuade, a former U.S. attorney in the Obama and Trump administrations now at University of Michigan Law School.
 “OSHA’s mission is to ensure safe and healthy working conditions by setting and enforcing workplace standards for private employers,” she said.

 That’s not to say what Biden is mandating is completely normal.
-A former OSHA official under the Obama administration said to my colleagues at The Post that the agency decided against mandating a hepatitis B vaccine for workers who regularly come into contact with blood.
+A former OSHA official under the Obama administration said to my colleagues at The Washington Post that the agency decided against mandating a hepatitis B vaccine for workers who regularly come into contact with blood.

 The Biden administration is also offering an out to vaccine skeptics: Face weekly testing if you don’t want to get vaccinated.
 McQuade said she thinks the administration has the authority to mandate vaccines, period.
 The testing alternative, she said, “strikes me as a way to make the initiative more politically palatable.”